What is membership?

-Each member can draw on over 50 years of shared, on-campus experience in digital research technology and eResearch; backed by research-specific technical specialists in IT systems, operations, and engineering.
+Each member can draw on over 50 years of shared, on-campus experience in digital research technology; backed by research-specific technical specialists in IT systems, operations, and engineering.
 This suite of services is optimally delivered through an on-campus professional: a core component of Intersect membership.

 What is the process?

 The process of becoming a member is governed by the Intersect Constitution and typically involves:

 - Initial discussions between the organisation seeking membership and the Head of Membership Services of Intersect, to create a shared understanding of the needs of researchers at the organisation and whether membership is a suitable mechanism for servicing these needs.